nickcash/open-data-500/readme.md

 ["New Dataset"](http://www.opendata500.com/addData/52eb5431def7fa00029abc8f/)
 page of the questionnaire.

-Code in the spreadsheet | Question from the questionnaire
+Code in the file        | Question from the questionnaire
 ----------------------- | -------------------------------
 `datasetName`           | Name of Dataset
 `datasetURL`            | URL of Dataset `agencyOrDatasetSource` | Agency or Source

-The spreadsheet does not include the following columns from the "New Dataset" page.
+The file does not include the following columns from the "New Dataset" page.

 Code from the web form  | Question from the questionnaire
 ----------------------- | -------------------------------